Future Now:

 Joe Fig: Contemplating Vermeer records Fig’s encounter with the blockbuster Johannes Vermeer exhibition at the Rijksmuseum, Amsterdam in 2023.
 Focusing not only on the gallery space and over a dozen of Vermeer’s canvases but also on the visitors looking at the art, Fig invites viewers to contemplate art and the experience it allows us to share.

 Oil on linen mounted on MDF board, 13 ½ x 14 ½ in.
-Courtesy of the artist.
+Courtesy the Artist and Cristin Tierney Gallery.

 Molly Hatch: Amalgam